christusa/rvirt/README.md

 IRC Channel
 -----------
-Join #rhev on FreeNod to discuss the project and get assistance.
+Join #rhev on FreeNode to discuss the project and get assistance.